CLASSIC MADAGASCAR BIRDING TOUR: DETAILED ITINERARY

 Other species in this area include Madagascan Buttonquail, Namaqua Dove, Madagascan Green Pigeon, Red-capped Coua (the local form is sometimes split as Brown-capped Coua), Grey-headed Lovebird and Olive (or Madagascar) Bee-eater.

-Madagascar: Day 7 The highlight of our stay at Tulear will be an excursion by boat to the small island of Nosy Ve.
+Madagascar: Day 7 A highlight of our stay at Tulear will be an excursion by boat to the small island of Nosy Ve.
 This lies just a short distance offshore and holds good numbers of breeding Red-tailed Tropicbirds.
 We should have superb views of this elegant seabird, both in flight and as they sit on their nests under the low shrubs, where they are remarkably tame and can be quite closely approached without causing disturbance.
+We will also be on the lookout for the strange burrow-nesting Crab-plover, a species that regularly occurs on this island and one that represents a monotypic bird family.

 After leaving Nosy Ve, we will cross to the small fishing village of Anakao on the mainland, where the localized Littoral Rock Thrush is common (and can even be seen whilst sipping cold drinks at a beach-side bar!), before returning to Tulear.

 We will also explore the mudflats, beaches and the saline lagoons that lie amidst the flat sandy land near the coast.
 Among the numerous Kittlitz’s Plovers, we should find a few Madagascan Plovers, and we will also have a first chance to encounter Madagascan Sandgrouse as they come down to drink in the morning or evening.
 These pools attract a variety of other waders, and together with the adjacent mudflats and sandy beaches should produce Black-winged Stilt, Common Ringed, White-fronted, Greater Sand and Grey (or Black-bellied) Plovers, Eurasian Whimbrel, Common Greenshank, Ruddy Turnstone, Terek, Common and Curlew Sandpipers, and Sanderling.
-We will be searching in particular for the strange burrow-nesting Crab-Plover, a species which regularly occurs along this coast.
 The coastal flats sometimes hold large numbers of Common Terns, as well as both Lesser and Greater Crested Terns, Saunders’s Terns (in their extremely Little Tern-like winter plumage) and a few Caspian Terns.
 Other birds we should encounter along the coast are the statuesque endemic Humblot’s Heron, Dimorphic Egret (here mostly of the dark morph, in contrast to inland areas), Striated (or Green-backed) Heron and Hottentot Teal.
 The concentration of birds in this region is attractive to raptors, and we may come across a Peregrine Falcon of the small, dark local form.

 During the afternoon we will reach Ifaty, situated on the coast to the north of Tulear, where we will stay for two nights.
 In the late afternoon, we will begin our exploration of the Ifaty area.